-This test is tailorable to the maximum extent of available data.
-The test levels shown in figures 514.3-1 thru 514.3-22 represent real, measured stresses.
-The land mobile environment is characterized by broadband vibration resulting from the interaction of vehicle suspension and structures with road and surface discontinuities.
-Representative conditions experienced in moving materiel from point of manufacture to end use are depicted in figure 1 of General Requirements.
-These conditions may be divided into two phases, common carrier transportation and mission/field transportation.
+The land mobile environment characterized by broadband vibration resulting from the interaction of vehicle suspension and structures with road and surface discontinuities.
+Representative conditions experienced on moving material from point of manufacture to end use is depicted in General Requirements, figure 2.
+This environment may be divided into two phases, common carrier transportation and mission/field transportation.

 Common carrier transportation is movement from the manufacturer's plant to any continental United States storage or user installation.
 This movement is usually accomplished by large truck and/or tractor-trailer combination.
 Mileage for this transportation generally ranges from 2000 to 4000 miles over improved or paved highways.

 Mission/field transportation is that movement of materiel as cargo where the platform may be two wheeled trailers, 2-1/2 ton to 10-ton trucks, semitrailers, and/or tracked vehicles.
 Typical distances for this phase are 300 to 500 miles.
-Road conditions for mission/field transport differ from the common carrier in that, in addition to the paved highway, the vehicles will traverse unimproved roads and unprepared terrain (off-the-road) under combat conditions.
+Road conditions for mission/field support differ from the common carrier in that, in addition to the paved highway, the vehicles will traverse unimproved roads and unprepared terrain (off-theroad) under combat conditions.

-a.
-Test levels.
+I-3.3.1.2 Test_levels.
+In the development of the vibration test it must be determined if the test item will experience the common carrier, mission/field, or both transportation environments.
 Whenever possible, measured data should be collected on a variety of large conventional trucks, semitrailers, forklifts with shipping pallets, and conventional flatbed transport vehicles used in the common carrier environment with a realistic load configuration of 75% of the vehicle load capacities by weight.
 For the mission/field environment, data are required from typical tactical vehicles, to include: two wheeled trailers, 2-1/2 ton to 10-ton trucks, semi-trailers, and any tracked vehicle capable of or used for transport of cargo.
-This data shall then be used to develop test spectra as outlined in appendix A. If measured data are not available, the vibration inputs contained in figures 514.3-1 thru 514.3-22 may be used.
+These data shall then be used to develop test spectra.
+(See (Reference 55)as an example).